LuaJIT/LuaJIT/doc/extensions.md

 between any beta release.
 Foreign bytecode (e.g. from Lua 5.1) is incompatible and cannot be loaded.

+Note: `LJ_GC64` mode requires a different frame layout, which implies a different, incompatible bytecode format for ports that use this mode (e.g.
+ARM64 or MIPS64) or when explicitly enabled for x64.
+This may be rectified in the future.

+#### table.new(narray, nhash) allocates a pre-sized table

+An extra library function table.new() can be made available via `require("table.new")`.
+This creates a pre-sized table, just like the C API equivalent `lua_createtable()`.
+This is useful for big tables if the final table size is known and automatic table resizing is too expensive.

+#### table.clear(tab) clears a table

+An extra library function table.clear() can be made available via `require("table.clear")`.
+This clears all keys and values from a table, but preserves the allocated array/hash sizes.
+This is useful when a table, which is linked from multiple places, needs to be cleared and/or when recycling a table for use by the same context.
+This avoids managing backlinks, saves an allocation and the overhead of incremental array/hash part growth.

+Please note this function is meant for very specific situations.
+In most cases it's better to replace the (usually single) link with a new table and let the GC do its work.

 #### Enhanced PRNG for math.random()

 moonjit uses a Tausworthe PRNG with period 2^223 to implement math.random() and